Linker script weird tricks or EFI on ia64

 This looks like a simple error if you have the hardware and source code of the loader that prints the error.
 I had neither.

-stuff.
-I started reading docs on early itanium
+EFI stuff.
+I started reading docs on early itanium boot

 life:

-layers), monarch processors, rendezvous protocols to handle MCA
+layers), monarch processors, rendezvous protocols to handle MCAs

 (machine check aborts) and expected system state when hand off to